-- For optimal labeling efficiency, the purified protein must be in a buffer free of ammonium ions or primary amines. - The presence of significant concentrations of proteins other than the intended labeling target in the solution (e.g., BSA or gelatin carrier in antibody preparations) will likely result in poor labeling, due to competition effects. - If the protein is in or has been lyophilized from an unsuitable buffer (e.g., Tris or glycine), the buffer should be replaced with phosphate-buffered saline (PBS) by dialysis or another method.
+- For optimal labeling efficiency, the purified protein must be in a buffer free of ammonium ions or primary amines. - If the protein is in an unsuitable buffer (e.g., Tris or glycine), the buffer should be replaced with phosphate-buffered saline (PBS) by dialysis or another method.
 Impure proteins (e.g., antibodies in crude serum or proteins stabilized with bovine serum albumin (BSA) or gelatin) will not label well. - The presence of low concentrations of sodium azide (≤3 mM) or thimerosal (≤1 mM) will not interfere with the conjugation reaction.